Don’t Let Evangelists Hijack The Teachings of Jesus

 God made a perfectly balanced and interconnected world, to please not just humans.
 But every plant and animal, every planet and star in all creation.

 The American killer’s gun had been legally bought by his mother.
-And all of the UK’s mass shootings have been carried out by licensed gun owners.
-They passed all the checks needed to carry guns, before their terrible crimes.
+And all UK mass shootings have been carried out by licensed gun owners.
+They passed all checks needed to carry guns, before their crimes.

-One good thing to come out of this was Sandy Hook Promise, a website that is dedicated to preventing gun violence, and has free resources for councils and schools and police forces worldwide.
+One good thing to come out of this was Sandy Hook Promise, a website that has free resources for councils , schools and police forces to prevent gun violence worldwide.

-Millions of Americans also hunt animals, both at home and abroad.
-President Trump’s own sons are big game hunters and in 2011 went on a hunting trip that included killing a buffalo, leopard and elephant (they were seen smiling, the now-infamous photos including one holding the cut-off tail of the dead elephant).
+Millions of Americans also hunt animals.
+President Trump sons are big game hunters and in 2011 killed a buffalo, leopard and elephant (they were seen smiling, the infamous photos including one holding the cut-off tail of the dead elephant).
+Trump does not hunt, but when in power relaxed laws on trophy hunting imports.

 What’s This Book All About?